 What’s the best Symphony Nova Scotia concert you’ve seen?

 The 2012 collaboration with Gypsophilia is one of my favourites.
-The Symphony’s Maritime Fusion concerts are a treat, whether you’re interested in the Symphony or one of our spectacular collaborators.
-(There are two more this season.)
+Our Maritime Fusion concerts are a treat, whether you’re interested in the Symphony or one of our spectacular collaborators.

 What’s your favourite piece?